jonaprieto/athena/README.md

 ```

 To install the Agda libraries (`agda-prop`, `agda-metis` and
-the Agda standard library) run the following command:
+the Agda standard library) run the following command and
+follow the instructions given by this command:

 ```bash
   $ make install-libraries
 ```

 Now, the libraries will be installed in the `lib` folder.
-If you are using your own `.agda`, you probably want to
+If you are using your own `.agda` files, you probably want to
-specify in your `.agda/defaults` and `.agda/libraries` files
+specify in the `.agda/defaults` and `.agda/libraries` files
-the path to these libraries.
-If you are an expert user, download
+the paths of the libraries necessary for proof-reconstruction.
-directly the libraries from their repositories:
+The libraries can be downloaded directly from their repositories:

 - [agda-metis][agda-metis]
 - [agda-prop][agda-prop]